fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

 .. note:: In this case, the Merkle-proof is predestined to be found *invalid*.
 Particular
         meaning and interpreation of this failure depends on protocol restrictions and type of challenge.
-In case of an audit-proof for example, it could indicate that some data have not been properly encrypted by the server or that the client does not have proper knowledge of any encrypted data or both.
+In case of an audit proof for example, it could indicate that some data have not been properly encrypted by the server or that the client does not have proper knowledge of any encrypted data or both.